caraya/personal-blog/content/blog/using-json5-instead-of-json.md

 ### Creating the JSON5 file

-I'm using some of the features
+I'm using some of the JSON5 features that will improve the developer experience.

 ### Creating the conversion script